jamimasket/Abdul-Jameel_Portfolio/README.md

 ## Senior Accountant @ MELEPURAKKAL MINERALS AND FOOD PRODUCTS
   ## • Kerala, India

-Streamlined the cash receipts, accounts payable, and cash management processes, enhancingaccuracy by 10% and reducing processing time by 15%.
+• Streamlined the cash receipts, accounts payable, and cash management processes, enhancingaccuracy by 10% and reducing processing time by 15%.

-## Senior Accountant @ Al Rabie Saudi Foods Co.
-Riyadh, Saudi Arabia
+## Senior Accountant - Accounts Payable @ Al Rabie Saudi Foods Co.
- ## - Accounts Payable
+ ## Riyadh, Saudi Arabia

 • Ensured 100% compliance with accounting standards and regulations, reducing the risk of auditfindings